Canine influenza is a contagious illness caused by a viral infection. Mild cases can be treated at home, but serious bouts will need a vet's care.

-However, in 2015, an outbreak occurred in Chicago.
+The H3N8 strain of the virus was reported in the United States in 2004.
+Racing Greyhounds in Florida were the first dogs reported to have canine flu.
+The illness is believed to have jumped from horses to dogs.
+In 2015, an outbreak occurred in Chicago.
 It was caused by a new canine influenza virus, H3N2.
 After analyzing it, this strain was almost genetically identical to a strain that had only been reported in Korea, China, and Thailand.
-A strain that is believed to have mutated from an avian influenza virus into a canine influenza virus.
-Thousands of dogs have been infected all across the country since that outbreak occurred.
+Believed to have mutated from an avian influenza virus into a canine influenza virus, thousands of dogs have been infected all across the country since that outbreak occurred.

 Two clinical syndromes have been reported in infected dogs, a moderate form of the disease and a more severe form, which is generally accompanied by pneumonia.

 Our dogs love to be around other furry friends.
 Visits to the dog park are a favorite pastime of many dogs.
 Nose-to-nose contact with an infected dog at the park is one of the ways that dog flu is spread.
 If your furry buddy is feeling unwell and you think they may have been near a dog with canine influenza, watch for these symptoms: